 We also fear that maybe some White conservatives are encouraging this rhetoric, rejoicing that there is a Black person saying things that they would never say themselves out loud.
 Candace, be mindful that some may in fact just be using you, and once you stop singing their song, they’ll drop you like yesterday’s fake news.

 Finally, you have the potential to be such a positive force for change–don’t squander it, Candace.
-However, we do have to say that unless there is a change, we cannot consider you as a reputable resource for our friends and family members to explore, and we would counsel people to avoid you altogether.
 We do pray for you, that you would receive these things in the spirit in which they are presented–firm, yes, but not mean-spirited, and with all due respect.
 We pray that you would seek the Lord’s wisdom in all that you do and say, and that if you haven’t already, that you would trust in Christ, who bore our sins on the cross and rose from the dead so that all who trust in Him alone could have eternal life.